vitalikp/firefox1/toolkit/modules/docs/AsyncShutdown.rst

 mechanism helps ensure that we do not leave the process in a state in which it can neither proceed with shutdown nor be relaunched.

-If the CrashReporter is enabled, this crash will report:

-- the name of the barrier that failed;
-- for each blocker that has not been released yet:

-  - the name of the blocker;
-  - the state of the blocker, if a state function has been provided (see :ref:`AsyncShutdown.Barrier.state`).

 Example 1: Simple Barrier client
 --------------------------------